jcollard/VibeDC/GDD/KnockedOutFeature/01-VisualRepresentation.md

 - **70% brightness, 0% saturation:** Clear grey tint while preserving recognizability
 - **"KO" text:** Short, universally understood in gaming contexts

+**Font Pre-loading Verification:**
+The constant `MAP_FONT_ID: '7px-04b03'` assumes this font is already loaded in your font registry.
+Before proceeding:

+1. Check your font initialization code (likely in `CombatView` or asset loading)
+2. Verify `7px-04b03` is in the font preload list
+3. If using `FontAtlasLoader` or similar, ensure it includes this font ID
+4. The font file should be at a path like `assets/fonts/7px-04b03.png`

+**Common Locations to Check:**
+- `models/combat/CombatView.ts` - asset loading section
+- `loaders/FontAtlasLoader.ts` - font registration
+- `assets/fonts/` - verify the font file exists

+If the font is not loaded, the "KO" text will fail silently (graceful degradation).
+The grey tint will still work, but you won't see the text overlay.

 **Verification:**
 ```bash
 npm run build